chri3i/Ruvaak-Readme/README.md

 #### BethINI

 To get some more FPS, tweak the following value in the detail section in BethINI.
+You find BethINI inside the tools folder within the list installation folder

 - `Shadow Resolution`: 2048
 - `Ambient Occlusion`: Either use this or the ENB version.
 The ENB version is more intensive.
 Do not have both turned on.